Nayem73/RentAnything-spring-angular/README.md

 ![](assets/2024-03-31-13-19-57-image.png)

-## Number of Days for Rent and proceed
+## Select total Number of Days for Rent and proceed

 ![](assets/2024-03-31-14-09-26-image.png)

-# Rent Address and other info
+# Fill up the Rent Address and other info

 ![](assets/2024-03-31-14-10-20-image.png)